This post may contain affiliate links.

 We’ve spent many winters at Thousand Trails Palm Springs RV Resort, Palm Desert, CA

-We spent most of 2014 visiting the north west and south west USA – California, Oregon and Washington.
-During our first 7 months on the road, we visited 7 states, and drove the RV about 4,500 miles.
+We spent most of 2014 visiting the northwest and southwest USA – California, Oregon, and Washington.
+During our first seven months on the road, we visited seven states and drove the RV about 4,500 miles.

 Here’s the breakdown of how and where we camped: